7 months, 3 weeks ago notreParticipant

 I have been using a paid ClearBrowsing account for a while now, but I’m new to the forums.
 I went through the documentation to use DNSCloak on my family’s iOS devices, which seems to ensure the kiddos cannot deactivate the VPN or delete the app (with the appropriate settings in place both in the DNS app and ScreenTime settings).

 However I saw the CleanBrowsing app out there, which is much more user friendly than the DNSCloak app.
 I tried it on my personal phone but saw that I could deactivate the VPN with a button click.
-Will that app add the same capability as DNSCloak to force the VPN to always be “on”?2 months ago KingHollyParticipant
+Will that app add the same capability as DNSCloak to force the VPN to always be “on”?4 months, 3 weeks ago KingHollyParticipant

 DNSCloak can actually be easily disabled in the same way that the iOS CleanBrowsing app can.
 From the VPN settings.
 It is a limitation of iOS.
 The only way currently is to use a configuration profile on a supervised device.
 Current approaches by accountability apps are to send an alert when the VPN is disabled.
-I have switched to Android and have been very happy so far with the capabilities of enforcing DNS etc.2 months ago clintonbeanParticipant
+I have switched to Android and have been very happy so far with the capabilities of enforcing DNS etc.4 months, 3 weeks ago clintonbeanParticipant

 Explain how DNSCloak is easily bypassed.
 I have restrictions set where the kids can’t delete the app.
 Then inside the app, it’s set to auto connect.
 It reconnects automatically even if they click to disable VPN.
 Lastly there is a passcode on the app that they don’t know so they can’t disable from the app.

 There may be a way yet to disable, but I wouldn’t call it easy.
-I don’t know how to disable it myself without either deleting the app (which they can’t do) or stopping from inside the app (which they can’t do)1 month, 1 week ago hamoarsParticipant
+I don’t know how to disable it myself without either deleting the app (which they can’t do) or stopping from inside the app (which they can’t do)3 months, 3 weeks ago hamoarsParticipant

 Thanks for the info!